tochman/the_blue_print/chapters/09-5-monitoring-and-observability.md

 The investment you make in proper monitoring pays dividends in application reliability, user satisfaction, and team confidence.
 Start with the basics, iterate based on what you learn, and build monitoring systems that help your React applications truly succeed in the real world.

-## Understanding What Matters: A Monitoring Strategy
+## Understanding what matters: A monitoring strategy

 Before implementing monitoring tools, you need to understand what actually matters for your specific application and users.

-### The User Experience Monitoring Pyramid {.unnumbered .unlisted}
+### The user experience monitoring pyramid {.unnumbered .unlisted}

 Just like testing, monitoring should follow a pyramid structure: more basic checks at the bottom, fewer complex checks at the top: